GK-Hynes/flexbox/alignment-and-centering/README.md

 To take advantage of `justify-content` when the flex direction is set to `column`, you nedd to give the flex container a height.

 Setting direction to `column` and `justify-content` to `center` is one effective way of vertically centering content.

+## Align-items

+`align-items` aligns items along the cross axis.
+By default, it is set to `align-items: stretch`, where items will stretch to fill the container.

+`align-items: flex-start` aligns items at the start of the cross axis.

+`align-items: flex-end` aligns items at the end of the cross axis.

+`align-items: center` will vertically centre them.

+`align-items: baseline` will align items along the baseline of their content.